 The focus of the Alberta ODT Virtual Training Program is to provide healthcare providers with the necessary knowledge, skills, and attitudes when providing care to patients with opioid use disorder (OUD).
 Participation in this training is a priority for the Alberta Primary Health Care Opioid Response Initiative (PHC ORI), funded by a provincial grant from the Minister’s Opioid Emergency Response Commission (MOERC).

-Alberta-based health care providers are strongly encouraged to complete both the pre and post competency assessments.
+Alberta-based health care providers are strongly encouraged to complete the competency assessments and the satisfaction survey; this is a requirement to receive a Continuing Medical Education (CME) Certificate of Participation.
 All survey responses are anonymous and only aggregate data will be used.
 The information will help to inform the uptake of the training in each zone

 ** Completion of Module 5 is sufficient to meet the College of Physicians & Surgeons of Alberta (CPSA) educational requirement to maintain a stable patient on Opioid Agonist Treatment with the support of the initiating prescriber.

 The CPSA no longer requires for physicians to do a post-training preceptorship in order to prescribe methadone.
 Completion of the Modules 1-7 of the Alberta ODT Virtual Training Program or its equivalent is all that is required. **

 Following completion of the pre/post competency assessment and satisfaction survey, participants may request a CME Certificate of Participation by emailing firstname.lastname@example.org